The Secret to Effectively Managing an Ecommerce Business

 - But the finance function is not just about fund-raising.
 There is deliverables management, accounting, financial engineering decisions that permit innovative payment options to customers, and more.

-- reverse logistics process needs to get it back.
-There are many examples of otherwise good ecommerce companies who went belly-up because they could not manage the accuracy or costs of logistics.
+- Except in the case of digital goods, you need to get the product into the hands of the customers.
+And when the product needs to be returned or repaired, your reverse logistics process needs to get it back.
+There are many examples of otherwise good e-commerce companies who went belly-up because they could not manage the accuracy or costs of logistics.
 So, logistics should be seen as a specialist function and given adequate attention.

-Of course, a five-point list is not adequate to capture the diverse range of functions that go into managing an ecommerce business.
+A five-point list is not adequate to capture the diverse range of functions that go into managing an e-commerce business.
 We could go ahead and talk about many more functions, e.g., human resource management.
-But the idea of this article was to address the small ecommerce business where every one does everything.
+But the idea of this article was to address the small e-commerce business where everyone does everything.
 Sooner or later, success will cause the organization to balloon up in complexity.
 At that point, a sound management strategy is required to ensure that the business continues to thrive, or at the very least survive.